quinnanya/dlcl205/dlcl205syllabus.md

 - [Postdoctoral Laborers' Bill of Rights](https://hcommons.org/deposits/item/hc:26741/) (manifesto)

-- "[Special Report: Digital Humanities in Libraries](https://americanlibrariesmagazine.org/2016/01/04/special-report-digital-humanities-libraries/)" (American Libraries magazine, vendor-supported survey for general library audience)

-o If you find this topic interesting and want more perspectives from people actually doing DH work in libraries, see [The Role of Libraries in Digital Humanities](https://dlis.hypotheses.org/1605) (summary of literature, blog post)
+- "[Special Report: Digital Humanities in Libraries](https://americanlibrariesmagazine.org/2016/01/04/special-report-digital-humanities-libraries/)" (American Libraries magazine, vendor-supported survey for general library audience); if you find this topic interesting and want more perspectives from people actually doing DH work in libraries, see [The Role of Libraries in Digital Humanities](https://dlis.hypotheses.org/1605) (summary of literature, blog post)

 - Megan Senseney, Eleanor Dickson Koehl, and Leanne Nay.
 "Collaboration, Consultation, or Transaction: Modes of Team Research in Humanities Scholarship and Strategies for Library Engagement".
 C&RL Vol. 80, No. 6, 2019. <https://crl.acrl.org/index.php/crl/article/view/23528/30837>  (Read sections on "In vivo Characterizations of Multiperson Humanities Research" and Table 1)